 The unerpinning contractor will begin by measuring and marking everything out prior to beginning.
 They dig out the basement slab and typically lower the floor 1-3 feet.
 They will also shore up the underpinning or sidewall area to ensure structural stability.
 We then carry out our lowering process, either bench footing (creating a bench to support the dirt underneath the foundation wall) or we underpin (directly removing the soil underneath the foundation wall and replacing it with concrete).

-Once that is accomplished they typically waterproof the interior of the home, put down gravel then pour a new floor.
+Once that is accomplished they typically waterproof the interior of the basement foundation, put down gravel then pour a new floor.
 They also place a waterproofing membrane connected to a sump pump on the interior to help keep your basement dry.
 The amount of time it takes and the cost of the project can very base on the size of your basement.
 Some projects take a few days (mostly repairs) and some can extend into many weeks (average full job is 3-6 weeks).
 While it is difficult to provide a price without drawings and discussions with the homeowner, you can expect this type of specialty work to run between $20,000-$50,000.

-When the project is completed, you should walk the job with the foreman or project manager.
+When the basement lowering project is completed, you should walk the job with the foreman or project manager.
 You’ll want to check for anything that seems unfinished or anything that doesn’t look right.
 You want to check that the city and the engineer passed all inspections throughout the project.
 Also check to make sure that your contractor and his crew cleaned up after they finished.
 You shouldn’t see debris left behind unless your contractor has let you know ahead of time that you are responsible for cleaning it up.
 In most cases, the contractor does the clean up and removal unless otherwise agreed upon.

 Do I Really Want to Do This?